cuzzybro/java-chorus/README.md

 ## Playwright
 Playwright is a browser automation solution provided by Microsoft.
 The initial core language for this library is Javascript.
 There are Typescript, Python and Java libraries now available.
 The Java offering is their latest.
-Documentation for the java implementation can be found [here](https://playwright.dev/java/).
+Playwright Java Documentation can be found [here](https://playwright.dev/java/docs/intro) and the API documentation can be found [here](https://playwright.dev/java/docs/api/class-playwright)